transitorykris/UnbrandedOS/README.md

 # Kris68k

-Beginnings of my POSIX-lite OS for the MC68010 on a Rosco-m68k
+Beginnings of a little pre-emptive multitasking kernel for the MC68010 on a Rosco-m68k